Frequently Asked Questions

 When do I hear back about my application?

-We will do our best to inform students of the status of their application within two weeks of its submission.
+We will do our best to inform students of the status of their application within one week of its submission for applications submitted April to May.

 If it has been over two weeks and you have not heard back, please email us at focus@duke.edu